MQFN/MQFN/README.md

 ### Instructions for running without Docker:
-`pip install -r requirements.txt` into a virtualenv `./server.py start` to start the server `./producer.py` to start the producer
+`pip install -r requirements.txt` into a virtualenv `pip install -e .` to install the package bbmq
+`bbmq start` to start the server
+`./producer.py` to start the producer
 `.consumer.py` to start the consumer